geomagpy/magpy/magpy/gui/README_gui.md

 ### 4.5 The DI panel

+The DI panel provides all necessary functions and methods to calculate basevalues and DI timeseries from basic/residual DI fluxgate measurements.

+The upper part of the DI panel is dedicated to the definition of data sources.
+Firstly you need to provide access to DI measurements data (DI data).
+Such DI data can either be located on your file system, within a MagPy database, or provided by a web service.
+Supported data formats can be found in the basic MagPy manual.
+When clicking on DI data, an input dialog will open asking you for a specific data source.

+In order to regard for geomagnetic variation throughout the DI measurement and obtaining basevalues you further require variation data and measurements of F. Scalar F measurements can either be provided along with the DI data set, as usually the case if you measure F before or after the DI measurements at the same pier, or you can provide access to a continuously measured F using vario/scalar associated by a delta F value to consider pier differences.
+All MagPy supported data formats are also supported for this analysis.

+Before analyzing the data set, you can modify/set analysis parameters.
+Such parameter include pier differences like delta F between continuously recording instruments and the DI pier, as well as threshold parameters etc. It is recommended to provide such parameters along with the meta information of the DI data.
+If you want to export baseline values in geographic XYZ coordinates please insert “XYZ” into the blvoutput field within the analysis parameter dialog.
+Please note: this will only work if the provided variation data is also from a XYZ oriented instruments and available in this coordinate system.

+When finally using the analysis button, which will be enabled if sufficient information is provided, a DI analysis will be performed.
+The results will be written to the logging window and can be saved as ASCII txt files.
+The plot panel will show the time series of resulting basevalues.
+By default the basevalues baseH, baseD and baseZ will be shown.
+Other parameters like collimation angles are available (4.1.1).
+Details on the DI-flux evaluation method used by MagPy are summarized in the general MagPy README on github, chapter 7.

 ### 4.6 The report panel

 The report panel will provide a summary of all analysis steps which have been performed so far.
 This report might be